 These are a decent set of drivers inside the TWS600 with a mid-forward tuning and yes, not too dissimilar to the RE600s.
-I honestly do not find this presentation lean or overly dark or V-shaped.
-Signatures that I might have expected from these type of earphone offerings.
+I honestly do not find this presentation overly dark or V-shaped.
+Signatures that I might have expected from these types of earphone offerings.

-Having said that the drivers do a pretty good job of delivering a mid-centric presentation with a fairly neutral sub-bass response, a slight mid-bass rise, and a fairly forward 1-3k presence region.
-Towards either end of the presentation, the TWS600 exhibits a bit of roll-off, so sub-100Hz the power isn’t really there.
+The drivers do a pretty good job of delivering a mid-centric presentation with a fairly neutral sub-bass response, a slight mid-bass rise, and a fairly forward 1-3k presence region.
+Towards either end of the presentation, the TWS600 exhibits a bit of roll-off, so sub-100Hz the power isn’t there.

-Vocals really come to the fore on the TWS600 sounding strong, sibilant free and with an above average body.
-Instrumental separation and a lack of bass bloat are just enough to give room to the vocals to shine despite the lower codec capabilities.
+Vocals come to the fore on the TWS600 sounding strong, sibilant-free, and with an above-average body.
+Instrumental separation and a lack of bass bloat are just enough to give room for the vocals to shine despite the lower codec capabilities.

 Frequency response: 20Hz to 20kHz